-My main source was my Mom (who is in her late 70s, and I am in my late 50s).
-Then she sent me my first classic "Right Wing Forward" which was the beginning of a sort of adventure for both of us, where I would look at an email, figure out, in 5-15 minutes of internet searching, that it was full of lies, and email her back with my conclusions.
-After about a year and 3 months, I am gratified to get an email where she says:
+My life was changed when my mother sent me my first classic "Right Wing Forward", ending with "If you love your country, forward this to 25 other people" or some such.
+This started a sort of adventure for both of us, where she would forward me an email, saying this is so terrible - can it be true?
+And I would look at it, and after 5-15 minutes of internet searching count up and document the lies, and email her back with my conclusions.
+After about a year and 3 months, I was gratified to get an email where she says:

 Dad and I actually talked about this at breakfast, and I am glad to know the truth.
 At first it just seemed so awful, and then unbelievable.
 I shouldn't have forwarded it on.
 More and more I see how "email" is the fuel that supports so many of the things we hear as truth that aren't.
-It really makes it so hard to know what to believe.This was prompted by an email, complete with photos, purporting that a couple of Muslim store owners in a Texas mall closed shop for a day, with a notice on their shop window that they were "celebrating the martyrdom" of one of the 9/11 hijackers (1st implausibility: Why wasn't that shop window smashed in?)
+It really makes it so hard to know what to believe.This particular note was due to a false story, elaborately faked, that some Muslim businessmen in a Texas mall made a publically announced holiday that they were "celebrating the martyrdom" of one of the 9/11 hijackers.

 My parents are intelligent people - a retired computer systems analyst, and a woman who built her own very successful business after the children were grown.
-My father enjoyed the iconoclastic view of the American Revolution contained in Kenneth Roberts' historical fiction.
-As a child, I once asked him "Who is our enemy now?"
-A natural enough question for a child to ask, and he told me well maybe Russia, but cast some doubt on the idea that we necessarily had to have an enemy, and he clearly saw Russia in a more nuanced light than say Germany in World War II.
-They were pretty comfortable with the Civil Rights movement and taught me not to use racial epithets, and were glad to see the Vietnam war end, and came to see Nixon as deserving of impeachment.
-My mother is reading very widely these days, and recently read To Kill a Mockingbird, and was touched by it.
-She admitted being rather shocked at the frankly racist talk of some of their friends who share their anxieties about the Obama administration.
+They were pretty comfortable with the Civil Rights movement and taught me not to use racial epithets, were glad to see the Vietnam war end, and came to see Nixon as worthy of impeachment.
+My mother was reading very widely in her new free time, including To Kill a Mockingbird, which she was impressed by.
+They were rather shocked at the frankly racist talk of friends and neighbors with whom they shared their anxieties about the Obama administration.

-Looking back in the "My Right-Wing Dad" archive, 2007 (which contains a number of emails from previous years) may be approximately when serious and systematic mass production disinformation emails got started.
+Looking back in the "My Right-Wing Dad" archive, maybe 2007 was around the year when serious and systematic mass produced disinformation emails got started.

 Typical of the "old style", fairly innocuous right wing forward is a joke about GW Bush escorting an Iranian Ambassador around Washington: